ropensci/chlorpromazineR/README.md

 ## Installation

+The CRAN release version (recommended) can be installed via the command: `install.packages("chlorpromazineR")`.

 The development version of this package can be installed via the command: `devtools::install_github("ropensci/chlorpromazineR")`.

 ## Usage